tethysplatform/tethys/docs/installation/production/manual.rst

 **Last Updated:** Nov 2021

 The following guide can be used to manually install Tethys Platform on a production server.
+If you have not performed a manual installation before, we recommend going through the process using a virtual machine on your computer first before attempting to do the installation on the production server.

 .. toctree::
     :maxdepth: 2